How do you know if you are shutting down emotionally?

 - Take small steps: Try noticing and jotting down a single emotion each day.

-- Reach out for help: If reconnecting feels difficult, therapists can guide you back at your own pace.
+- Reach out for help: If reconnecting feels difficult, therapists can guide you at your own pace.

 How Hola Health can help you

-If you feel like you're shutting down emotionally, Hola Health makes it available 24/7 to support you.
-Through our secure telehealth consultations, you can connect with qualified Aussie doctors and mental health professionals from the convenience of your own home.
-Our team can also provide mental health care plans, referrals to specialists, and prescribe medications where appropriate, with bulk-billing available for eligible patients in Australia.
-All services are confidential, convenient, and organized to give you access to care at a time that works best for you.Conclusion
+If you feel like you're shutting down emotionally, Hola Health is available 24/7 to support you.
+Through secure telehealth consultations, you can connect with qualified Aussie doctors and mental health professionals from the comfort of your home.

 Realising you’re shutting down emotionally is the first step toward healing and reconnecting with yourself and others.
 It’s okay to feel burdened at times, but you don’t have to remain stuck.
 By exploring your emotions with curiosity and seeking support, you’re already moving toward greater emotional freedom.
-Remember, growth always begins with awareness and every step you take matters.FAQs
+Remember, growth begins with awareness — and every step you take matters.

 Is emotional shutdown a conscious choice?

 No, emotional shutdown is generally not a conscious choice.
-It is often an involuntary brain response to emotions that feel too intense to handle.
-This “freeze” reaction can develop over time, especially in individuals with histories of trauma, prolonged stress, or emotional neglect.
-It’s a form of self-protection, not a sign of weakness or failure.
-Understanding it is the first step towards healing.What are common signs of emotional shutdown?
+It is often an involuntary brain response to emotions that feel too intense to manage.
+This “freeze” reaction can develop over time, particularly in people with histories of trauma, prolonged stress, or emotional neglect.
+It’s a form of self-protection, not a sign of weakness.
+Understanding this is the first step toward healing.

-Common signs of emotional shutdown include:- Feeling emotionally numb or “empty”
+- Feeling emotionally numb or “empty”

 - Difficulty identifying or expressing emotions